FbN/todomvc-mm/readme.md

 #### Models (folder /js/model)
 Model files are the right place for application business logic.
 They are ES6 singleton modules.
 Mithril Stream library is used for data storing and reactive programming.

+#### Components Module (file /js/components.mjs)
+This file is where views and vm are glued creating components functions.

 ## Credit